Case study brief: Providing web support for Queen Mary University London

 The benefits of HeX managing web support

-Thanks to our work, the internal web team at QMUL have been able to focus on improvements, rather than having to keep up with the demand of web tickets being submitted.
+Thanks to our work, the internal web team at QMUL now have the time to focus on improvements, rather than having to keep up with the demand of web tickets being submitted.
 We have been able to ensure the process of submitting issues is efficient for everyone involved.

 Overall, our implementation of the ticketing system and the additional SLA and timeframe policy has greatly reduced complaints from the internal content editors at Queen Mary University.
 Feedback from wider user groups is that the ticketing system had vastly improved satisfaction throughout the web estate.